 I have no idea what your reasoning is.

-My reasoning is the damage table is consulted after the weapons vs other defences, armour is the final passive defence.
+My reasoning is the damage table is consulted after the weapons vs other defenses, armour is the final passive defense.

 If the result of the consultation of the damage table is no effect then no damage or criticals are possible, but if damage is caused then you move on to the criticals.